HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: System Design and Implementation

 \subsection{Case Study: Parallelism over Heterogeneity}

-Consider training a \textsc{Llama-2 (13B)} model in a heterogeneous environment with the following configuration: machine \textit{A} is equipped with \texttt{3$\times$A800-80G} GPUs connected via NVLINK, which offers a intra-machine bandwidth of $200$ GB/s; machine \textit{B} has \texttt{3$\times$4090-24G} GPUs connected via PCIe with a bandwidth of $32$ GB/s; and machine \textit{C} is equipped with \texttt{2$\times$3090-24G} GPUs, connected via PCIe with a $16$ GB/s bandwidth.
-The machines are interconnected using a $1$ GB/s Ethernet link.
-To motivate our system design compared with Megatron, we simulate the performance considering a training task with a global batch size as $24$, and micro-batch size as $1$.
+Consider training a \textsc{Llama-2 (13B)} model in a heterogeneous environment on cloud with the following machines: machine \textit{A} is equipped with \texttt{3$\times$A800-80G} GPUs connected via NVLINK, which offers a intra-machine bandwidth of $200$ GB/s; machine \textit{B} has \texttt{3$\times$4090-24G} GPUs connected via PCIe with a bandwidth of $32$ GB/s; and machine \textit{C} is equipped with \texttt{2$\times$3090-24G} GPUs, connected via PCIe with a $16$ GB/s bandwidth.\footnote{3-GPU-host exists commonly in practice.
+For example, cloud providers (e.g., AWS~\cite{awsparallelcluster}) often manage resources via Slurm-based approaches, which may expose leftover 3-GPU when the rest five GPUs are allocated elsewhere.} The machines are interconnected using a $1$ GB/s Ethernet link.
+To motivate our system design compared to Megatron, we simulate performance on a training task with a global batch size of $24$, and a micro-batch size of $1$.
 Activation recomputation is applied for both systems.